Boucher-David/DraftKats/README.md

 # Guide

+** Create all branches off 'development'.
+Merge PRs into development, make sure all is ready, then merge development into master. ** Work does it like this so it will be good simulation.

 Make sure to run 'npm install' and create a .env.
 Then run the following, based upon your needs:

 "npm run dev-backend"     -> starts node.js server using nodemon.
 Use this for all server-side development.